Detection of energy levels of a spin system on a quantum computer by probe spin evolution

 Note that $[\sigma_0^z,H]=0$.
-Eigenvalues operator $\sigma_0^z$ are $\pm 1$.
-Therefore the energy spectrum of the total hamiltonian $H_T$ contains positive eigenvalues of $H$ and negative eigenvalues of $-H$.
-Thus the energy spectrum of $H_T$ is symmetric with respect to inversion of energy.
-Therefore the operators anticommuting with the Hamiltonian exists \cite{Gna2021}.
-Operators $\sigma_0^x$ or $\sigma_0^y$ anticommute with the total Hamiltonian
+Eigenvalues of operator $\sigma_0^z$ are $\pm 1$.
+Therefore the energy spectrum of the total Hamiltonian $H_T$ contains positive eigenvalues of $H+C$ and eigenvalues of $-(H+C)$ that are negative.
+Note that the energy spectrum of $H_T$ is symmetric with respect to $E_T\to-E_T$ (here $E_T$ are the energy levels of $H_T$).
+It is easy to write operators anticommuting with the total Hamiltonian.
+We have